 A sexual related charge or conviction will normally result in life-altering consequences, including the potential of years in prison and mandatory Penal Code 290 sex offender registration.
 Additionally, a sex crime conviction could make it difficult to obtain employment, go to school, or live in some neighborhoods.

-To give readers a better understanding of the most common internet sex crimes and how we can defend you, our defense lawyers are providing an overview below.
+To give readers a better understanding of the most common internet sex crimes and how we can defend you, our Los Angeles criminal defense lawyers are providing an overview below.

 Child Pornography – California Penal Code 311

 California Penal Code 311 PC makes it a crime to for anyone to send, transport, duplicate, exchange, advertise, or to persuade a minor to participate in making child pornography.

 PC 311 defines child pornography as any material depicting sexual conduct by someone under 18 years old.
 The “material” includes photographs, videos, slides, or film.
 Any “sexual conduct” includes sexual or anal intercourse, oral copulation, masturbation, exhibition of the genitals for the purpose of sexual stimulation.

 In order for the prosecutor to obtain a conviction, they must be able to prove all the elements of the crime under CALCRIM 1142 Jury Instructions: